WalletWasabi/WasabiDoc/docs/building-wasabi/FutureOfWasabiWallet.md

 ### Events

-Wasabi Wallet contributors are encouraged to participate and maybe even create Bitcoin and privacy related events, to make sure they stay up to date about the latest research and features.
+Wasabi Wallet contributors are encouraged to participate and create bitcoin and privacy related events, to make sure they stay up to date about the latest research and features.

 ### Contribution games